 Enter, TATCHA Indigo Soothing Silk Hand Cream*.

 I thought the word “Indigo” was just referring to the name of the color.
 Apparently, the plant that creates this color is one of the healing ingredients used in this product.
-In this case, TATCHA uses Polygonum Tinctorium (Japanese Indigo).
+In this case, TATCHA uses Polygonum Tinctorium (Japanese Indigo) Leaf/Stem Extract and Indigofera Tinctoria Leaf Extract.
 To know more about the ingredient, you can check out TATCHA‘s blog post.
-Upon searching info on this ingredient, I also found some very interesting new knowledge too: this and this (interesting soaps!).
+Upon searching info on this ingredient, I also found some very interesting new knowledge too: link 1, link 2, and link 3 (interesting soaps!).

 Hopefully, I will keep this regime up and consistently.
 That’s the promise of the not-so-lazy-bum-anymore 😉